Family Systems Theory

 Family Systems Therapy; Understanding the Roles That Shaped You

-If you keep repeating your parents’ mistakes, or your family dynamics are affecting every relationship you have, family systems theory helps you understand where your patterns come from and how to change them.
+If you keep repeating your parents’ mistakes, or your family dynamics are affecting every relationship you have, family systems therapy helps you understand where your patterns come from and how to change them.
 Rooted in the work of Murray Bowen, this approach is supported by decades of clinical research on intergenerational transmission of relational patterns.

-Sean Lewis spent ten years in pastoral ministry with a front-row seat to multigenerational family dynamics; enmeshment, triangulation, and emotional cutoff playing out across decades in tight-knit congregations.
+Sean Lewis, Canadian Certified Counsellor (CCC #11252849) with the CCPA, spent ten years in pastoral ministry with a front-row seat to multigenerational family dynamics; enmeshment, triangulation, and emotional cutoff playing out across decades in tight-knit congregations.
 His military service revealed how institutional systems create their own family-like hierarchies.
+Family systems theory focuses on differentiation of self; your ability to hold onto your own identity while staying connected to the people around you.

-Sean offers family systems therapy in Victoria, BC, from his Colwood office, with virtual intergenerational patterns therapy across British Columbia.
+Sean helps you map the roles, rules, and relational patterns you inherited through genogram work and systems mapping, and build the groundedness to respond rather than react.
+He offers family systems therapy in Victoria, BC, from his Colwood office, serving Langford and the Westshore, with virtual intergenerational patterns therapy across British Columbia.
 Sessions are covered by most extended health plans through the CCPA.
 Book a session.